GustavoM96/GHM.Validator/README.md

 {
     IThrower thrower;

-    thrower.IfNull(request.Name,"Name must not be null");
-    thrower.IfZero(request.Age,"Age must not be 0");
+    thrower.IfNull(request.Name,"Name must not be null");// if null, throw ArgumentException. thrower.IfZero(request.Age,"Age must not be 0"); // if zero, throw ArgumentException.

     return true;
 }